Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Method

 \subsection{Modified DA--MCMC}

 To address this limitation, the present study replaces the generic multivariate normal proposal with an approximate conditional posterior distribution that leverages the linear structure of the target kernel.
-To fix the idea, we focus on the linear regression (\ref{eq:=000020linear=000020regression}).
-Define
+To illustrate the concept, we focus on the linear regression model in (\ref{eq:=000020linear=000020regression}).
+We define

 Then, the core component of the quasi-posterior (\ref{eq:=000020quasi-posterior}) can be expressed as